“He is very impressive, very good on his feet, easy to work with and very personable; he has got everything.”

 R v Balfour Beatty and Railtrack (2005) (prosecutions arising out of the Hatfield rail crash).

-Environmental & Planning Junior of the Year 2015, Chambers & Partners Bar Awards
+James was awarded Environmental & Planning Junior of the Year at the Chambers & Partners Bar Awards 2015.

-Ranked in Chambers and Partners as a leading junior in Planning Law and Environmental Law and in Legal 500 as a leading junior in Planning Law.
+He is ranked in Chambers and Partners as a leading junior in Planning Law and Environment and in The Legal 500 as a leading junior in Planning Law, Environment and Personal Injury.

 “I am impressed by his breadth of knowledge, efficiency and thoroughness.
 He is extremely committed and hard-working, as well as personable, always approachable and patient in explaining complex matters to clients.”
 Chambers & Partners 2017

 “An excellent planning barrister, with strength in associated areas, who is a good all-rounder.”
 Chambers & Partners 2017

 “He is very personable and puts a lot of time and effort into cases.”
 Chambers & Partners 2017